Julius Naranjo

-Julius Irvin Hikaru Takamura Naranjo ([naˈɾanho]; born 14 June 1991) is a Guamanian weightlifter, coach, and filmmaker.
-He competed for Guam in the 2017 Asian Indoor and Martial Arts Games and coaches Filipino Olympic weightlifter Hidilyn Diaz.
+Julius Irvin Hikaru Takamura Naranjo ([naˈɾanho]; born June 14, 1991) is a Guamanian weightlifter, coach, and filmmaker.
+He competed for Guam in the 2017 Asian Indoor and Martial Arts Games and coaches Filipino Olympic weightlifter (and his wife) Hidilyn Diaz.

 Early life and education

 Julius Irvin Hikaru Takamura Naranjo is the eldest son of a Filipino father and Japanese mother and has 3 younger siblings.

 Naranjo had earned his Bachelor of Sciences in Exercise Science & Health Promotions with a minor in Nutrition at the University of Guam in 2013.

 Weightlifting career

 Naranjo had represented Guam's National Weightlifting Team and is a record holder in the old 69 kg weight category.
 He had represented Guam at the 2017 Asian Indoor and Martial Arts Games in Ashgabat, Turkmenistan competing in the 62 kg weight category.
 A career-ending back injury forced Naranjo's retirement.

 Coaching career

 After retiring from competitive weightlifting, Naranjo turned to coaching.
 During his athletic career, Naranjo was also managing a functional fitness facility and physical therapy clinic, where he had coached classes and did strength & conditioning for various clients including students and Guam national athletes.

 Naranjo as of 2020, is currently a weightlifting coach, strength & conditioning coach, and team manager for Team HD, the Olympic Core team for Hidilyn Diaz who competed in the 2020 Summer Olympics in Tokyo, which was later postponed to July 2021.

 Naranjo and Hidilyn Diaz, along with their Head Coach Kaiwen Gao have been training in Malaysia as lockdowns and the current situation of COVID-19 around the world have created a difficult situations for all Olympic Bound athletes.

 Naranjo also does remote coaching for weightlifting athletes and has built a good following from his coaching and weightlifting videos with more than 20,000 followers on his Instagram.